Grinnell, Minturn & Co

 Grinnell, Minturn & Co. was one of the leading transatlantic shipping companies in the middle 19th century.
 It is probably best known today as being the owner and operator of the Flying Cloud, arguably the greatest of the clipper ships.

-The company was engaged in the lucrative opium trade in the early 19th century.
-Afterward, it entered the transatlantic trade in human cargo during one of the greatest humanitarian catastrophes of that century, an Gorta Mór, after which it profited in the transportation trade of the California gold rush.
+The company was engaged in the Old China Trade in the early 19th century.
+Afterward, it brought raw materials to the British Isles and emigrants from Ireland to the New World during the Great Famine.
+With the California gold rush, it reached its pinnacle.

 The Clipper Ship "Flying Cloud", by James E. Buttersworth, 1859–60.

 History

 The company was founded about 1815 as Fish & Grinnell (the senior partner of which had the memorable, if improbable, name of Preserved Fish (1766–1846); the Grinnell was his cousin, Joseph Grinnell, one of six sons of Cornelius Grinnell, a shipper and merchant in New Bedford, Massachusetts.
 Joseph Grinnell's two younger brothers, Henry (1800–1874) and Moses (1803–1877), became members of the firm in 1825, and the name changed to Fish, Grinnell & Co.
 In 1828, Joseph retired.

 In 1824, a quarter-century before the firm entered the transportation trade of the California gold rush, a captain of one of its whalers, Walter Comstock, said that he brought gold from California, "and that nearly every vessel which put into the harbor of San Francisco Bay brought away samples of gold."

 In about 1830, Robert Bowne Minturn (1805–1866), a member of a family long prominent in New England and New York shipping circles, joined the firm (his sister Sarah had married Henry Grinnell in 1822) and, in 1833, it became Grinnell, Minturn & Co., or known simply as "Grinnell & Minturn," a conglomerate of merchant and sailing magnates with New England Quaker roots.

 Grinnell & Minturn emerged as one of the six primary New York mercantile firms engaged in the opium trade, which brought vast profits to its stakeholders.
 Though historians posit that Grinnell & Minturn made for money in the transatlantic passenger trade, especially during an Gorta Mór.

 The company stayed "in the family" and remained active until about 1880.

 "South Street from Maiden Lane to Burling Slip, New York City, February 23, 1891."
 Courtesy New-York Historical Society.
 Depicts the Burling Slip in the foreground (right) and the former five-story headquarters of Grinnell, Minturn & Co.(center), site of the suicide of the son of billionaire Robert B. Minturn as the firm closed down operations.